unofficial-uoregon-dissertation-formats/unofficial-uoregon-grad-school-dissertation-latex-markdown-apa-format/README.md

 ## Using the Files in this Repository

 All `.sh` files in this repository are expected to be run in a Bash shell (i.e., the "Terminal" in Linux or Mac OSX (or Cygwin or Bash for Windows on Windows).
+I have only tested this in Linux; I'm not sure whether the OSX version of Bash has Perl installed by default (it will need to be if you use the Markdown build script).

 ### If you want to write in raw (La)TeX: